sam6816/nqueens/README.md

 ### A collection of N-Queens counting programs in C

 After I had experimented with backtracking I wrote a first N-Queens program.
-That basic version is "backtrack_goto.c".
+That basic version is `backtrack_goto.c`.
 It uses -1 to indicate a fresh empty row.

-"threats_cumul.c" is more than twice as fast; it uses a 2D array to keep the current threats up to date.
+`threats_cumul.c` is more than twice as fast; it uses a 2D array to keep the current threats up to date.
 As a side effect, these overlapping threats can be printed:

 ```